-This benefit may be paid to people aged over 65, who are physically or mentally disabled and need help with personal care or supervision to remain safe, but not already getting DLA or PIP.
+This benefit may be paid to people aged over 65, who are not already getting DLA or PIP, and need help with personal care or supervision to remain safe.
 (You do not actually have to be getting any help when you claim, it is the help you need that is relevant.
 You can get it if you live alone, you do not need a carer.)

 To be eligible, you must have a physical or mental impairment that affects the way you can care for yourself, and hence you require another person to do one of the following:

 • Actively help throughout the day in connection with personal actions you cannot do for yourself, such as seeing, eating, dressing and undressing, going to the toilet

 • Continual supervise you throughout the day in order to avoid substantial danger to yourself or others

 • Provide prolonged or repeated attention throughout the night in connection with bodily functions